 Monkeypox Virus Cause, Symptoms, Precautions, Treatment: Another virus, Monkeypox, has infected the United Kingdom.
-The UK Health Security Agency (UKHSA) confirmed the case on May 7 by stating that the patient had just traveled from Nigeria, where the virus is suspected of having originated, before arriving in the UK.
+The UK Health Security Agency (UKHSA) confirmed the case on May 7 by stating that the patient had just travelled from Nigeria, where the virus is suspected of having originated, before arriving in the UK.

 Medical documents show that a person in England who has traveled to Nigeria has been diagnosed with Monkeypox.
 UK health officials have confirmed that a patient has a very uncommon viral infection comparable to smallpox.
 The patient is currently receiving treatment at Guy’s and St. Thomas NHS Foundation Trust in London.